slightknack/slightknack.dev/content/blog/difflogic.md

 I started this project by writing a simple dense NN with relu activation and standard SGD, just to see if things were working.
 They were, and my small model converged very quickly!

-In traditional NNs, it's commonly-accepted wisdom that you should initialize the wire weight matrices according a tight normal distribution centered around zero.
-This is what I did for the rely network above, and it worked like a charm!
+In traditional NNs, it's commonly-accepted wisdom that you should initialize the wire weight matrices according to a tight normal distribution centered around zero.
+This is what I did for the relu network above, and it worked like a charm!

 I switched from `relu` to `gate` by adding two weight matrices per layer, one for the right gate input, the other for the left.
-After this switch, however, try as I might but the model *would not* converge.
+After this switch, however, try as I might, the model *would not* converge.
 I also started to worry about whether having *negative* wire weights would make it hard to extract the logical circuit after training.
 So, I thought some more, and decided to initialize wire weights *uniformly* between 0 and 1.
 This performed even worse!

-Thinking some more, an epiphany: "well, since the goal is to learn a wiring, we should softmax the wires in the same way we softmax the gates!"
-In deparation, I implemented a row-wise softmax over wire weights initialized uniformly... this also went about as well as you would expect.
+Thinking some more, I had an epiphany: "well, since the goal is to learn a wiring, we should softmax the wires in the same way we softmax the gates!"
+In desperation, I implemented a row-wise softmax over wire weights initialized uniformly... this also went about as well as you would expect.
 (Poorly.)

 At this point I realized: maybe a fixed `1` or `0` wiring is not just a random choice, but *highly* essential!
 Wouldn't a fixed wiring let the gradients propagate all the way to the gates at the *input* end of the network, so the gates at the *output* end of the network could begin to converge?
 I began to look at how wiring was implemented in the paper; I decided to abandon my learned-wiring dreams for the time being.

-In hindsight, it's obvious that how you wire a network determines how information flows through it, so it's important that the wiring is *good*.
-This is especially if the wiring fixed.
+In hindsight, it's obvious that how you wire a network determines how information flows through it, so it's important that the wiring is *good*, especially if the wiring is fixed.
 I don't know why it took me so long to realize this.

 After I refactored everything to use fixed wiring, I first I tried completely random wiring.
 This did a lot better than any of the previous approaches, but was still nowhere *near* the publication.
-After careful inspection, I realized that with this approach you risk not wiring gates, or wiring two gates the same way, losing information as it flows through the network.
+After careful inspection, I realized that with this approach, you risk not wiring gates, or wiring two gates the same way, losing information as it flows through the network.

 My next thought was to wire the network like a tree.
 We had descending power-of-two layers: 64, 32, 16, 8, 4, 2, 1; what if each layer was connected to the corresponding two cells in the layer before it?
 This way there is total information flow.
 Tree wiring worked like a charm, and it was at this point that I started to have hope.

-I read the publication more closely, and at this point looked at the [colab notebook][colab].
-The wiring technique used is interesting: it guarantees we get unique pairs, like tree wiring, but we also shuffle the branches between layers to allow for some cross-polination.
+I read the publication more closely, and at this point I looked at the [colab notebook][colab].
+The wiring technique used is interesting: it guarantees we get unique pairs, like tree wiring, but we also shuffle the branches between layers to allow for some cross-pollination.
 The algorithm looks something like this:

 ```python
 def wire_rand_unique(key, m, n):